cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 background-image: url(images/intranet_homepage.png)
 background-size: contain
 ---
-# What did we build?
+# How did we build the interface?
-- Scientists used admin
+- Scientists used admin to enter, search, update data (also some visualizations outside admin)

 --
 - It did serve us very well!
 Authentication, permissions, less code to write and fewer things to integrate

 --
-- For the past year I've been working on two big Django applications.
+- For the past year I've been working on two Django applications.
 I would do it differently now but it was very useful!
 ---
 background-image: url(images/event_report.png)
 background-size: contain
+---
+# How the system grew during the expedition
+- All focused on "we need this soon" and "this needs to last until end of April"

+--
+- Very rapid development.
+Initially focused on collecting data

+--
+- Make the data useful for the scientists as soon as possible: via maps, reports, validation

+--
+- Add small utilities that were useful (e.g. lat long converters, ship time to lat long, etc.)

+--
+- 3 years later: the system is still running in the institute internally for the data manager

 ---
 background-image: url(images/intranet_location.png)
 background-size: contain